Missed-call ROI calculator for contractors

 What does the calculator measure?

-It estimates monthly and yearly revenue at risk from after-hours calls that go to voicemail, using your call volume, average job value, and missed-call percentage.
+It estimates the monthly and yearly potential value to review from after-hours calls that go to voicemail, using your call volume, average job value, and missed-call percentage.
+The figures are your assumptions, not a guaranteed or recovered amount.

 Why compare against Starter?

-Starter is the lowest-friction OnCrew plan at $49/mo with 100 included calls, so it is the cleanest baseline for first-pilot ROI.
+Starter is the lowest-friction OnCrew plan at $49/mo with 100 included calls, so it is the cleanest baseline for first-pilot planning math.

 No. It is planning math for decision-making.
-Actual results depend on call quality, response speed, service area, and your team's follow-up.
+OnCrew does not promise a fixed share of jobs that book, and actual results depend on call quality, response speed, service area, and your team's follow-up.